 (12) International Students who have been issued an offer of enrolment to a course, but have not yet accepted that offer (and thus no CoE has been raised), may request to defer commencement to a later study period.

-(13) The request to defer commencement must be made in writing to the Director, International Office, and state the grounds on which the request is based.
+(13) The request to defer commencement must be made in writing to the Director, SCU International, and state the grounds on which the request is based.

-(15) Where a deferment of commencement pre-acceptance is approved a new Letter of Offer will be issued by the International Office Admissions Section.
+(15) Where a deferment of commencement pre-acceptance is approved a new Letter of Offer will be issued by the SCU International Admissions Section.

-(16) A written response to the students request will be provided by the International Office Admissions Section within 10 working days.
+(16) A written response to the students request will be provided by the SCU International Admissions Section within 10 working days.

 (17) Where a request to defer pre-acceptance is refused the applicant will be advised in writing of the reasons for the refusal.